Spicy Korean Chicken Wings

 • Gochujang – a Korean red chili pepper paste that gives a spicy kick to these wings!
 You can buy gochujang tubs in the Asian section of big supermarkets or any Asian grocery store.

-• Yangnyeom sauce.
-Make some Yangnyeom chicken by tossing the wings in a tangy and spicy sauce made with gochujang, ketchup, honey, and other seasonings.
-Enjoy it with a glass of beer like how Koreans do it!
+• Yangnyeom sauce: Turn these into Yangnyeom chicken by tossing the wings in a tangy, spicy sauce made with gochujang, ketchup, honey, and more.
+Pair it with a cold beer, just like the Koreans do!

-• Chicken tenders.
-Use this Korean chicken wing sauce as a dipping sauce for chicken tenders or nuggets!
-It’s an easy and delicious alternative to the usual ranch dip.
+• Chicken tenders: This Korean chicken wing sauce also makes a killer dipping sauce for chicken tenders or nuggets.
+It’s a tasty twist on the usual ranch dip!

 I found inspiration for this recipe from Food and Wine’s Chicken Wings with Angry Sauce.
 And let me tell you, the sauce is really angry in the best ways possible!
 It’s fiery, tangy, and sweet all at the same time.